ChildishGiant/gittide/README.md

-# template
+# gittide
-A template for making a blank repo
+View the latest activity in a git org